xyshyniaphy/dharmapk/.clinerules/activeContext.md

 - Establishing the foundation for the D3.js rendering engine.

 ## Recent Changes
-- The state management library has been decided as Recoil.
+- The state management library has been decided as Jotai.
 - The core folder structure has been defined.
 - The initial data parsing logic for XMind (`.xmind`) files has been outlined.